The Runaway Pony

 ~Ian Fleming

-We had a small mobile home on Lake Puckaway in Central Wisconsin.
+For many years, we had a small mobile home on Lake Puckaway in Central Wisconsin.
 Puckaway is a very shallow lake, which is fed by the Fox River.
 It is a very diverse fishery and we have caught many nice fish there over the years.

 Art and I have had several “adventures” during these outings.
-One adventure involved an Amish horse while we were fishing near the dam in the Grand River Marsh, which is just south of Lake Puckaway.
+One adventure involved an Amish horse while we were fishing near the dam at the Grand River Marsh, which is just south of Lake Puckaway.

 On that particular day we went over mid-morning and parked along the small gravel road near the dam.
-As there is a large Amish community on that side of the lake it was not unusual that several horse and carriages were already there, tethered in various spots along the marsh pond and river.
-The Amish anglers were all fishing along the banks, or trying their luck out in their canoes and row boats.
+As there is a large Amish community on that side of the lake it was not unusual that several horse and carriages were already there, tethered in various spots along the pond and river.
+The Amish anglers were all fishing along the banks, or trying their luck in canoes and row boats.

-10869507_857836987569850_2565903543182368878_oI always admired how the Amish would take care to make sure their horses were hitched out of the direct sun, and had a good watering before they were tethered; but on this day one of their hitching spots was poorly chosen.
+I always admired how the Amish would make sure their horses were hitched out of the direct sun, and had a good watering before they were tethered; but on this day one of their hitching spots was poorly chosen.

 On the far end of the small gravel parking lot there was a small metal sign mounted on a steel post sunk into the ground.
 One horse, unhitched from its carriage, had been tethered to the sign, while the owner fished the pond in a small row boat.